-This small structure incorporates varying materials to assist the occupant in making a smooth transition from the exterior to interior spaces.
+This small structure located on the downtown greenway in Boston incorporates varying materials to assist the occupant in making a smooth transition from the exterior to interior spaces.
 The materials change in translucency effecting how the space is perceived.
 Bikes are hung from the ceiling along the curtain wall to cast shadows against the walls and floors while interrupting and blurring the translucency from outside to inside.
 The entrance at street side is open and bright while the locker and shower rooms, at the opposite end are closed and private.

-On the corner of a major intersection the Allston center for the performing arts lies as the transition area for the proposed green boulevard master plan.
+Located on the corner of the major intersection of Market and North Beacon Street the Allston center for the performing arts lies as the transition area for the proposed green boulevard master plan.
 This turning point on the path from the commuter rail stop to the museum allows pedestrians a place for rest.
 This gathering point on the grand pathway is a public recreation space.
 The outdoor seating provides a place for audiences to view performances from various artists.
 The building is focused around this outdoor space, merging and blending itself into the public realm by allowing visual connections and utilizing multifunctional adjacent areas.

 Abstract collages represent architectural programs that have been reduced to their basic feelings that the user experiences within a space.
 Much like how space is used and interpreted differently than the user, these images are meant to be experienced and interpreted by the viewer.

 A picture captures a moment like a threshold captures a view.
 The camera's aperture is the photographers window to the world.
 The architect orchestrates a building's various "scenes" like a photographer positions for his shoot.

 A jewelry box that is comprised of a singe shape manipulated to interlock into itself while maintaining a cube shape while completely closed.